Bachelor of Data Science

 For information on gaining admission to UC please see how to apply for undergraduate qualifications.

-The Bachelor of Data Science is open to all students with entry to the University.
+The Bachelor of Data Science is open to anyone with entry to the University.

 A background in secondary school subjects such as maths, statistics, computing, and IT will be especially useful.
-UC offers introductory courses for students with little or no background in these areas.
+UC offers introductory courses if you have little or no background in these areas.

 Bachelor of Data Science – example degree structure